exzombie/non-nixos-gpu/README.md

 This package builds a derivation containing OpenGL and Vulkan libraries.
 It then installs a Systemd service on the host OS that runs on boot, symlinking these libraries to `/run/opengl-driver`.
-This is the location where programs from nixpkgs expect to find them.
+This is the location where programs from Nixpkgs expect to find them.
 Programs from the host OS know nothing about this directory and are unaffected.